tomrf1/ts-effect/README.md

 ##### Possible TODOs:
 1. Support for interrupts
-2. Ensure stack-safety if an `AsyncEffect` isn't really async
+2. Ensure stack-safety in the case where an `AsyncEffect` isn't really async